Is Technology Limiting Creativity? (oh, the irony)

 • The idea (and strategy) of ‘less is more

-Because if it does limit our purpose, role and abilities, then this should actually spark more creativity and outside-of-the-box novelty.
+Because if it does limit our purpose, role and abilities, then this should actually spark more creativity and novelty.

 Explore more: